Sindhurarangineni/Sindhura/README.md

 ```

-Then take a look at the resulting file panorama_stitched.jpg/
+Then take a look at the resulting file panorama_stitched.jpg

 The way that Java interoperates with OpenCV is fairly faithful to the OpenCV api.
 The classes and methods (indeed many are static) in the resulting Java binding the
 same case as the C++ project.

+There's command line passing going on, which strictly speaking is not needed for
+a demo, as file names could be hard coded.
+It allows you to experiment a little,
+though.

 Note: The pom file contains a classifer for Mac (64bit) usage.
 Other classifiers
 might be better for your platform, in which case edit the pom first.